docker-mailserver/docker-mailserver/CONTRIBUTING.md

 ##### comments and descriptiveness

 Comments should be kept minimal and only describe non-obvious matters, i.e. not what the code does.
-Comments should start lowercase as most of the are not sentences.
+Comments should start lowercase as most of them are not sentences.
 Make the code **self-descriptive** by using meaningful names!
+Make comments not longer than approximately 60 columns, then wrap the line.

 A negative example: